blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Islaam - Post.md

 A text that is from an intelligent source, and advocates for the well-being of sentient beings will not have such a large semantic distance.

+I know it is a bad time for Muslims, but the thing is, it's always a bad time for Muslims, because they always want to cause problems for non-Muslims.
+Oh, not the individuals, just a few in the community.